ozntel/oz-calendar/README.md

 # OZ Calendar Plugin

 If you like the see your notes on a Calendar and easily find them using a certain date, you are at the right place.
-This plugin is created to help users easily view notes on Calendar using any YAML key with a custom date value.
+This plugin is created to help users easily view notes on Calendar using any YAML key or File Name with a custom date value.
 You define the YAML key and Date Format to be used.
-Follow the **Configure** steps and you are ready to go.
+Or you can simply use the file name with your custom date format.
+Follow the **Configure** steps depending on your choice and you are ready to go.

 ## Sample View

 <img src="https://github.com/ozntel/oz-calendar/blob/master/img/OZ-Calendar-Sample-Img-01.png?raw=true" width="250px"/>

 ## Configure

+### 01 YAML Option as Date Source

 1. Go to the plugin settings
 2. Define the **YAML** key you want to use as a date field.
 The default key is **created**